 Yvonne and I took a guided tour of the Amish Farm and House in Lancaster County, Pennsylvania.
 Our guide, who was Mennonite, was knowledgeable about the history of the Amish and Mennonite communities in America and gave solid answers to a wide swath of questions.
 She stared at the man for only a moment before answering.

 “Do they wear special underwear, like I heard Mormons do?”

 “Well, no one has dropped their drawers for me, but I’m pretty sure they wear boxers or briefs like anyone else.”

 Most of us harbor preconceptions about people who are different than ourselves, but seriously?
-This is what you most wanted to know?
+Even if they don’t wear underwear (Amish men in certain other comunities apparently do not), this is what you most wanted to know?

 The Amish have always appeared an anachronism to me, refusing to modernize because that’s how it’s always been done.
 That’s true to a degree.
 For example, married men grow beards without mustaches because in Germany and Switzerland (the “Pennsylvania Dutch” didn’t come from Holland), centuries ago, military men had mustaches and the Amish are pacifists.
 Single Amish men are always clean-shaven.

 What I learned is that for the most part, there are reasons for the way they do things.
 Paradoxes exist: farmers can’t use diesel tractors, but they can use a propane-powered reaper pulled by horses.
 But in the context of their values, most of their ways make more sense to me now.

 We in America belong to a highly individualistic culture.
 We value doing what’s best for ourselves over what’s best for society.
 In the 20th century, “civic values” were stronger than today but ultimately, we believe in the “inalienable right” of the individual to live his own life as long as it doesn’t infringe on the rights of others.